AriFordsham/GHCWiki/pattern-synonyms/implementation.md

 ```

-Occurances of pattern synonyms are then desugared into calls to this
+Occurrences of pattern synonyms are then desugared into calls to this
 matcher function.
 This allows pattern synonym definitions to be just
 as opaque as function definitions: their type defines their interface
 completely.
 This gives us a story for exporting pattern synonym